giantswarm/kubernetes-elastic-stack/README.md

 ```

 For the index pattern in Kibana choose `fluentd-*`, then switch to the "Discover" view.
-Every log line by containers running within the Kubernetes cluster is enhenced by metadata like `namespace_name`, `labels` and so on.
+Every log line by containers running within the Kubernetes cluster is enhanced by meta data like `namespace_name`, `labels` and so on.
 This way it is easy to group and filter down on specific parts.

 ## Turn down all logging components